dmhernandez2525/DRY_Dry/src/docs/testing/local-integration-testing.md

 It is recommended that you select the `Other (specify)` option.
 This allows you to create a (unique) namespaced release.

-From the above example, you'll be asked to specify your own version after selecting `Other (specify)`:
+From the above example, you'll be asked to specify your version after selecting `Other (specify)`:

 ```
 ?
-Select semver increment or specify new version Other (specify)
+Select server increment or specify new version Other (specify)
 ?
 Version
 ```

 For this guide, we'll enter in `2.6.8-hello-0`:

 ```
 ?
-Select semver increment or specify new version Other (specify)
+Select server increment or specify new version Other (specify)
 ?
 Version 2.6.8-hello-0
 ```